 If you do a lot of travel, but not always on Delta, The Platinum Card® from American Express might be a better fit.

-The welcome offer lets you earn 75,000 Membership Rewards® Points after you use your new Card to make $5,000 in purchases in your first 6 months.
-You’ll also get 5X Membership Rewards® points on flights booked directly with airlines or with American Express Travel and 5X Membership Rewards® points on prepaid hotels booked on amextravel.com.
+The welcome offer lets you earn 100,000 Membership Rewards® Points after you spend $6,000 on purchases on the Card in your first 6 months of Card Membership.
+You’ll also get 5X Membership Rewards® points on flights booked directly with airlines or with American Express Travel on up to $500,000 on these purchases per calendar year and 5X Membership Rewards® points on prepaid hotels booked with American Express Travel.
+Terms apply.

-- Get a $200 annual airline fee credit (you pick the airline), which you can use toward baggage fees, change fees or other incidentals.
+- Get a $200 annual airline fee credit (you pick the airline, enrollment required), which you can use toward baggage fees, change fees or other incidentals.

 How to get access without a credit card